jkenney0501/dbt_superstore_dim_model/README.md

 The outcome we expect is a data model found in the below entity relatonship diagram:

-The model that is being engineered is as follows:
+The start schema model that is being engineered is as follows:
 <img src="assets/Superstore ERD (2).png" width="1000">